AstroPixel24/AstroPixel24/README.md

 - 👋 Hi, I’m @AstroPixel24, otherwise known as Aldric Benalan.
-- 👀 I’m interested in competitive programming, astrophysics, and biology.
+- 👀 I’m interested in competitive programming, astrophysics, and machine learning.
 - 🌱 I’m currently learning data structures and algorithms.
-- 💞️ I’m looking to collaborate on data modeling projects or any projects pertaining to physical science.
+- 💞️ I’m looking to collaborate on data modeling projects or any projects pertaining to science.
-- 📫 How to reach me: aldricbenalan@gmail.com via Email, and Polaris#9999 via Discord
+- 📫 How to reach me: aldricbenalan@gmail.com via Email, and polaris24 via Discord
 - 💻 The programming langauges that I know are C++, Python, and Java.

 <!---